kozmojor/haoyudong.github.io/content/authors/admin/_index.md

       I was awarded the Excellent Student' Scholarship as one of the top 10% students in XJTU.
 ---

 I am an M.S. student in Electrical Engineering at **Columbia University**, advised by [Prof. Zoran Kostić](https://www.aidl.ee.columbia.edu/) and working closely with [Prof. Chengzhi Mao](https://chengzhi-mao.github.io/).
-My research focuses on **reasoning in multimodal large language models (MLLMs)**, with an emphasis on self-improving models, reward design, and reinforcement-learning–based post-training.
+My research centers on **reasoning in multimodal large language models (MLLMs)**, with a focus on *self-improving training pipelines*, *reward design*, and *reinforcement-learning–based post-training*.
+My broader goal is to build **trustworthy, sample-efficient multimodal systems** that can operate reliably in complex real-world environments.
+And this remains a serious and unsolved topic—one that demands sustained effort from myself, and the broader research community.

-Prior to Columbia, I received my B.S. degree in **Automation and Control** from **Xi’an Jiaotong University** in July 2024. __I am currently preparing applications for **Ph.D. programs starting in Fall 2026**, with the goal of developing reliable and sample-efficient multimodal reasoning systems.__
+Prior to Columbia, I received my B.S. in **Automation and Control** from **Xi’an Jiaotong University** in 2024.
+My background in control theory and signal processing continues to shape my current work—especially in optimization dynamics, stability, and information-efficient learning—forming a coherent trajectory toward **advanced multimodal AI**.

+I am currently preparing **Ph.D. applications for Fall 2026**, aiming to develop the next generation of *robust and verifiable multimodal reasoning models*.

-*<span style="color:gray;">The avatar on this homepage is not me; it is **Bernkastel**, a character from one of my favorite visual novels **Umineko no Naku Koro ni**.</span>*
+<span style="color:gray;">The avatar on this homepage is not me; it is <em>Bernkastel</em>, a character from the visual novel <em>Umineko no Naku Koro ni</em>.</span>

 **Email Address: hd2573 at columbia.edu**